Have you ever wondered where the name Easter came from?

 If you have some of the same questions as my husband, or if you just want to hear about God’s Spring feasts then keep reading.

 Sadly, I hate to tell you that Easter has nothing at all to do with Christ.
 Easter is actually the name of a pagan goddess of fertility, a spring goddess.
-Bunnies laying eggs is also a pagan tradition.
+Bunnies laying eggs also are a pagan tradition.
 I don’t want to focus on these things today.
-What I want to focus on is that the day of our Lord and Saviors resurrection is indeed a day to remember and celebrate.

 In my last post, I shared about God’s Biblical calendar and appointed times.
 The new year begins at the start of Spring on God’s calendar.

-Once the barley is aviv and the new moon is sighted in Israel, a new year begins.
-Fourteen days after that Israel was freed from slavery in Egypt when the angle of God came and passed over their homes as He took the life of every male first born in the land of Egypt.
-This is one of the most famous stories of all time.
-It is known as the “Passover.”
+On the fourteenth day of the first month of the year the Israelites were freed from slavery in Egypt when the angle of God came and passed over their homes as He took the life of every male first born in the land of Egypt.

-Passover is one of the commanded appointed times of Yehovah.
-It is a sacrifice made on the afternoon of the 14th day of the first month of the year.
-The sacrifice is to be made at the temple by the priests of Yehovah, and it is to be eaten at twilight that same day as a reminder of when the Israelites came out of Egypt.
-(This Appointed feast can not be kept as Yehovah commanded it without a temple, priest, and the nation of Israel being lead by a ruler who obeys Torah.)
-Therefore, when we celebrate on the 14th day of the first Biblical month, we are only having a memorial service, a Passover Seder.
-We are not, and should not, be offering a sacrifice in our backyard.
+Specifically, “Passover” is a sacrifice(slaughter and butcher) made on the afternoon of the 14th day of the first month of the year.
+The sacrifice is to be made at the temple by the priests of Yehovah, and it is to be eaten in each families home at twilight that same day as a reminder of when the Israelites came out of Egypt.

-We first learned about the feast of God when we read our Bible through from cover to cover.
-In Leviticus 23, God outlines his special appointments with His people.
-The first appointment He gives to us is the weekly Sabbath.
 Sabbath is my favorite holiday.
 I love it because it comes every seven days, and it is a day of rest and remembrance.

 God doesn’t leave us to guess about how, when, and where He wants us to worship with Him.
 He gives us clear instructions.

-As we continued to read God’s Word and study it out, we found that God called us to remember certain days and to honor them and to be very careful to not worship Him in the ways of the nations around us that worship many gods.
+As we continued to read God’s Word and study it out, we found that God called us to remember certain days and to honor them, and to be very careful to not worship Him in the ways of the nations around us that worship many gods.

-Every year as the Spring time comes, I get so excited about keeping God’s feasts.
+Every year as the Spring comes, I get so excited about keeping God’s feasts.
 I don’t miss Easter at all.
 Because now I have a whole week to celebrate and remember God’s redeeming love and His power to free me from the bondage of sin.

 Leave a Reply